-Our 2015 income tax expense varies from the statutory rate mainly due to certain permanent items, offset by lower statutory rates from a mix of our foreign entities.
-Our 2014 income tax expense varies from the statutory rate mainly due to certain permanent items, a discrete item related to a provision to return benefit, lower statutory rates from a mix of our foreign entities and establishing an uncertain tax position reserve.
+Our 2015 income tax expense varies from the statutory rate mainly due to certain permanent items, offset by lower statutory rates from our foreign entities and a discrete item for stock option exercises.
+Our 2014 income tax expense varies from the statutory rate mainly due to certain permanent items, offset by lower statutory rates from our foreign entities, and discrete items related to certain foreign branch losses previously not deductible and the release of a valuation allowance on certain foreign loss carryforwards.

 We have reviewed the tax positions taken, or to be taken, in our tax returns for all tax years currently open to examination by a taxing authority.
-As of March 31, 2015, the gross amount of unrecognized tax benefits exclusive of interest and penalties was \$72,000.
+As of September 30, 2015, the gross amount of unrecognized tax benefits exclusive of interest and penalties was \$72,000.
 We remain subject to examination until the statute of limitations expires for each respective tax jurisdiction.
 The statute of limitations will be open with respect to these tax positions until 2024.
-A reconciliation of beginning and ending amount of our unrecognized tax benefits is as follows:
+A reconciliation of the beginning and ending amount of our unrecognized tax benefits is as follows:

-20 015 (in the ousands) Unrecognized tax benefits at the beginning of year \$ 23 Additions for tax positions of current year 49 Additions for tax positions of prior years Reductions for settlements with taxing authorities Reductions for lapses of the applicable statutes of limitations Unrecognized tax benefits at the end of the period \$ 72
+20 15 (in thous sands) Unrecognized tax benefits at the beginning of year \$ 23 Additions for tax positions of current year 49 Additions for tax positions of prior years Reductions for settlements with taxing authorities Reductions for lapses of the applicable statutes of limitations Unrecognized tax benefits at the end of the period \$ 72